Help us improve your experience.

 Recommendations

-• If you have free choice of WAN router type and attachment protocol, we recommend that you choose a WAN router such as a Juniper MX Series router and use eBGP as the L3 attachment protocol to the fabric.
+• If you have a choice of WAN router type and attachment protocol, we recommend that you choose a WAN router such as a Juniper MX Series router and use eBGP as the L3 attachment protocol to the fabric.
 This is the most robust method and would likely support new features when they become available.

 • We recommend the use of a pair of dedicated physical service block functions.
 In fact, this is a requirement if you have more than two core switches.